T-Pau/Accelerate/Documentation/Concepts.md

 ## Scope

-Visibility of a symbol: unit, file?, module, global
+Visibility of a symbol: scope, private, public

 ## Constant